What is Brain Health and

 Environmental Toxins - Just as crucial as diet is the exposure to environmental toxins.
 Herbicides, pesticides, air pollution, car exhaust, perfume and colognes, air fresheners and many of the chemicals that are present in your dish soap, cleaning supplies, laundry soap, cosmetics, hand cream, shampoo, body soap, etc. can harm neurons and neurotransmitters and cause significant impairment to brain chemistry.

 Your Gut - The gut has a profound impact on the brain.
-If there are insufficient levels of healthy bacteria, too much of a particular healthy bacteria or the presence of an unfriendly organism like yeast, parasites, or unfriendly bacteria in the gut, communication between the gut and the brain can be impaired and production of function of neurons and neurotransmitters may be disrupted.
-A wide range of disorders are associated with poor gut health like depression, anxiety, schizophrenia, OCD, attention deficit, hyperactivity, learning disorders, behavioral disorders, autism and many more.
+If there are insufficient levels of healthy bacteria, too much of a particular healthy bacteria, or the presence of an unfriendly organism like yeast, parasites, or unfriendly bacteria in the gut, communication between the gut and the brain can be impaired and production and function of neurons and neurotransmitters may be disrupted.
+A wide range of disorders are associated with poor gut health like depression, anxiety, schizophrenia, OCD, attention deficit, hyperactivity, learning disorders, behavioral disorders, autism, and many more.

 Sleep - Sufficient levels of sleep each night are vital for healthy brain function.
 Without adequate sleep, then neurons lose responsiveness to neurotransmitters, which disrupts communication.
 Sleep deprivation is also a form of stress, which sets off the stress response system, thus draining neurotransmitter levels.
 Additionally, new research suggests that the brain flushes itself of toxins and debris while we sleep.

-Your Thoughts - Although a brain that isn't functioning properly due to poor diet, environmental toxins, chronic stress and nutritional deficiencies may result in disturbance of thought, it is also true that the thoughts you consciously choose to focus on can effect your brain chemistry.
+Your Thoughts - Although a brain that isn't functioning properly due to poor diet, environmental toxins, chronic stress, and nutritional deficiencies may result in disturbance of thought, it is also true that the thoughts you consciously choose to focus on can affect your brain chemistry.
 If you consistently focus on negative things, this will reinforce those pathways.

 We actually have an old brain, also known as the subconscious or primitive survival brain, and a new brain, also called the conscious mind.
 The old brain focuses on all things associated with survival and takes direction from and is modulated by the new brain.
 So, for example, if you have chronic fatigue and the conscious mind is continually focusing on thoughts or statements like the following, "I am so tired."
 "I'm so exhausted."
 "I'm so weak I can't stand up.", this will reinforce the "chronic fatigue" pathway and make the fatigue worse.
 If on the other hand, you focus on thoughts or statements that counteract the negative ones like, "I am strong and healthy", then you can reinforce a new "I am strong" pathway.

 However, I don't want to imply that overcoming chronic fatigue or any other chronic health condition is as simple as changing your thoughts.
 It is not.
-Chronic fatigue and all other health conditions would have many other contributing factors like food sensitivities, environmental toxins, nutritional deficiencies, parasites, Candida overgrowth etc., that must be addressed as well.
-But, how you think and your internal and external dialogue are an important piece of the puzzle that can help improve your health physically, emotionally and spiritually.
+Chronic fatigue and all other health conditions would have many other contributing factors like food sensitivities, environmental toxins, nutritional deficiencies, parasites, Candida overgrowth, chronic stress, etc., that must be addressed as well.
+But, how you think and your internal and external dialogue are an important piece of the puzzle that can help improve your health physically, emotionally, and spiritually.

 Keeping Your Brain Healthy

-Eat a diet that is rich in animal protein, fat and other nutrients that are needed for adequate production and function of neurons and neurotransmitters.
-It is my opinion that the diet that best fulfills this criteria is known as the Paleolithic diet or the caveman diet.
+Eat a diet that is rich in animal protein and fat and other nutrients that are needed for adequate production and function of neurons and neurotransmitters and low in carbohydrate.
+It is my opinion that the diet that best fulfills these criteria is known as the Paleolithic diet or the caveman diet.
 The Paleolithic diet is naturally rich in the nutrients needed to support a healthy brain and void of the substances that disrupt brain function.

 Avoid alcohol, nicotine, caffeine and all mind-altering drugs.
-Each of these kills brain cells and depletes neurotransmitters.
+Each of these kills brain cells and deplete neurotransmitters.

 Use it or lose it - Keep your brain active with new activities and challenges on a regular basis.